 My Articles in Anthologies

-2011 “Ideological Impositions and Cultural Deterioration in Select Novels from Nigeria.”
-Marginalised Identity.
-An Engagement with Art, Literature, Language and Ethnicity.
-Edited by MC Behera.
-London: Campusbooks/ Commonwealthbooks.
+2012a) “Ideological Impositions and Cultural Deterioration in Select Novels from Nigeria.”
+Marginalised Identity (An Engagement with Art, Literature, Language and Ethnicity).
+Yumir Basar, M.C.
+Behera, and Lisa Lomdak.
+New Delhi: Commonwealth Publishers PVT, Ltd.: 99-117

-(In press) “Slaughter of the Gods—Who will remember the Igbo story?
-Looking at the Owu masquerade as an important repository of Indigenous Knowledge, Culture, and History.”
+2012b) “Slaughter of the Gods—Who will remember the Igbo story?
+Looking at the Owu Masquerade as an Important Repository of Indigenous Knowledge, Culture, and History.”
 Africa after Fifty Years: Retrospection.
 Edited by Toyin Falola and Maurice Amutabi.
-Trenton, NJ: Africa World Press.
+Trenton, NJ: Africa World Press: 55-77.

 2010 “The Igbo Lake Goddess Ogbuide.”
 Goddesses in World Culture.
 Vol. I .: 249-262.
 Edited by Patricia Monaghan.
 New York: ABC-Clio/ Praeger.